Business action on climate change: Personal rapid transit

 There has also been greatly increased interest in personal rapid transit, which applies system engineering principles to reduce energy use, eliminate traffic jams, and produce an acceptable substitute to replace cars, all at the same time.
 Most systems fully meet Kyoto Treaty carbon emission goals now, 60 years ahead of schedule.
 Korean steel maker POSCO and its partner Vectus Ltd. have produced a working safety case, including test track and vehicles, that remains fully functional in Swedish winters.
 A system was installed Suncheon, South Korea.
 Advanced Transportation Systems' ULTra passed safety certification by the UK Rail Inspectorate in 2003, and built a project at Heathrow Airport connecting one terminal to a remote car park which opened 2010.
 ATS Ltd. estimates its ULTra PRT will consume 839 BTU per passenger mile (0.55 MJ per passenger km).
 By comparison, automobiles consume 3,496 BTU, and personal trucks consume 4,329 BTU per passenger mile.

 2getthere Inc. sells automated electric freight handling and transit vehicles designed to share existing rights of way with normal traffic.
 The company installed the personal rapid transit system at Masdar in the United Arab Emirates.

 Despite numerous proposals no large scale PRT systems have been implemented.

 Passenger aviation

 JetBlue announced a plan to become carbon neutral on domestic flights in the US through use of carbon offsets, with longterm plans including the possibility of alternative fuels and other technologies.
 However, the International Air Transport Association reports that such alternative fuels are in short supply as of January 2020.

 Banks

 In 2021 the BNDES (National Bank for Economic and Social Development) in Brazil declared that it will not support more coal thermal power stations and projects related to them.
 The bank wants to take actions in a similar direction in other sectors of the economy.
 The bank is considered as the "least worst" from all the banks of Brazil according to Responsible Banking Guide.

+Nonetheless, many other major banks have continued to fund the development of fossil fuels instead of climate change mitigation.